-The Green Flag Award is now the recognised national standard for publicly accessible parks and green spaces.
+The Green Flag Award is the recognised national standard for publicly accessible parks and green spaces.
 The Green Flag Award is a quality award which recognises well-managed green spaces and aims to raise the standard of management for all open spaces.
 Sites are judged with a desk and field assessment on the following criteria:-

 - > A welcoming place

-- ➤ Healthy, safe and secure
+- > Healthy, safe and secure

 - Well maintained and clean

-- Sustainability
+- Environmental Management

-- Conservation and heritage
+- Biodiversity, landscape and heritage

 - Community involvement

-- Marketing
+- Marketing and communication

 - Management